Términos esenciales del bordado a máquina que debe conocer

 • Puntada de satén: Satin stitches create smooth, shiny areas of thread and are great for borders, letras, or filling in small areas.

-• Puntada de relleno (Tatami Stitch): A fill stitch is used to cover large areas of a design with tightly packed stitches.
+• Puntada de relleno (Puntada de tatami): A fill stitch is used to cover large areas of a design with tightly packed stitches.
 It adds texture and fills shapes with color.

 • Puntada en zig-zag: A stitch that moves back and forth in a zigzag pattern.
 This stitch is often used for decorative borders or finishing the edges of fabric.